LeDron/LeDron.github.io/_posts/2017-06-01-RecyclerView.md

 ---
 layout: post
-title: "How to use a RecyclerView with loading URL image"
+title: "How to use a RecyclerView with loading URL image and using Glide"
 excerpt: "withiut OOM, load URL image in RecyclerView"
 tag: [ListView, Android, RecyclerView]
 date: 2017-06-01